williamrhancock/armorapiauth/README.md

 # Requirements
 None, it's totally native.

 I would encourage you to instrument your own way of securely getting your creds.
-I'm simply grabbing them via os.Getenv(VAR) as a fall back but you can pass them to `func GenBearer(string, string) string` if you want everyone's shop will have their own way of storage and retreval of secure creds.
+I'm simply grabbing them via os.Getenv(VAR) as a fall back but you can pass them to `func GenBearer(string, string) string` if you want.
+Everyone's shop will have their own way of storage and retreval of secure creds that will be best for them.

 # Example
-For this example you need your account number for context, it can be found on the amp portal under "Account"->"Overview".
+For this example you need your account number for context, it can be found on the amp portal (G4) under "Account"->"Overview".

 ```
 package main